puppetlabs/puppet-docs/source/puppet/5.0/bgtm.md

 [Beaker-rspec](https://github.com/puppetlabs/beaker-rspec) is an acceptance/integration testing framework.

-It provisions one or more virtual machines on various hypervisors (such as [Vagrant](http://www.vagrantup.com/)) and then checks the result of applying your Puppet module in a realistic environment.
+It provisions one or more virtual machines on various hypervisors (such as [Vagrant](http://www.vagrantup.com/)) and then checks the result of applying your module in a realistic environment.

 {:.section}
 #### serverspec